xiaochen-wang-oxb/tentacles/README.md

 # tentacles
-A fast and flexible solver for neural inferencing
+A real-time and flexible solver for neural inferencing